-Heineken was able to reduce its energy cost and achieve an estimated GHG reduction of 48,000 tCO2e.
+Heineken reduces its energy cost and achieves an estimated GHG reduction of 48,000 tCO2e.

 Heineken sought to implement distributed energy solutions for their plants to drive forward their sustainable development goals.

 Distributed energy solutions matching Heineken's requirements were not widely available, limiting their ability to achieve GHG reduction.